bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

 You have two options when you want to create a row in a table (where you are saving one record into the table).
 You can either `.build` the row and then `.save` it, or you can `.create` it.
 Either way it does the same thing.
 Here are some examples:

-Let’s say we have a form that accepts the name of the recipe (for simplicity).
+Let's say we have a form that accepts the name of the recipe (for simplicity).
 When we get the results of the form, we can:

     const newRecipe = await Recipe.build({ title: 'Chicken Noodle Soup' });